seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **LUCIUS**
 Then, noble auditory, be it known to you,
 That cursed Chiron and Demetrius
-Were they that murdered our emperor’s brother;
+Were they that murdered our emperor's brother;
 And they it were that ravished our sister:
 For their fell faults our brothers were beheaded;
-Our father’s tears despised, and basely cozen’d
+Our father's tears despised, and basely cozen'd
-Of that true hand that fought Rome’s quarrel out,
+Of that true hand that fought Rome's quarrel out,
 And sent her enemies unto the grave.
 Lastly, myself unkindly banished,
-The gates shut on me, and turn’d weeping out,
+The gates shut on me, and turn'd weeping out,
-To beg relief among Rome’s enemies:
+To beg relief among Rome's enemies:
-Who drown’d their enmity in my true tears.
+Who drown'd their enmity in my true tears.
 And oped their arms to embrace me as a friend.
 I am the turned forth, be it known to you,
 That have preserved her welfare in my blood;
-And from her bosom took the enemy’s point,
+And from her bosom took the enemy's point,
 Sheathing the steel in my adventurous body.
 Alas, you know I am no vaunter, I;
 My scars can witness, dumb although they are,